tsinghua-fib-lab/Large-Scale-MARL-GATMF/readme.md

-# GAT-MF: Graph Attention Mean Field for Very Large Scale Multi-Agent Reinforcement Learning (Submitted to KDD'23)
+# GAT-MF: Graph Attention Mean Field for Very Large Scale Multi-Agent Reinforcement Learning (KDD'23)

 ## To run the grid-world experiments, you need:
 - code/grid_simulator/: simultor for the grid-world experiment